-Where, in the course of meeting its objectives and performing its obligations, the Shariah Committee discovers an issue of concern or for which there is scope for improvement, it shall make recommendations to the Board of Directors on action needed to address the issue or to make improvements.
+- 8.1 Where, in the course of meeting its objectives and performing its obligations, the Shariah Committee discovers an issue of concern or for which there is scope for improvement, it shall make recommendations to the Board. - 8.2 Any changes to these Terms of reference must be recommended to the Board.